2022 State Guide to Scattering Ashes - New Jersey Edition

 There are a number of scattering urns manufactured from paper that are offered by many funeral homes in New Jersey and can be also found online.
 These typically have a laminate layer on the outside (so they’re not truly biodegradable), however are typically a lower cost option to other scattering urns.
 Most paper scattering urns come with a design or symbol printed on the outside and are meant for one-time use (and not to scatter at multiple locations).
 In addition, while loading the ashes, a piece needs to be glued into the urn – a fairly straightforward step, however, if this causes you stress, enlist a family member, friend, or local funeral director to help.

 With the increasing cremation rate in New Jersey and in many other states, a number of beautiful new urn and memorials options have recently become available.
 With so options available to families, it can be a challenge for some to only choose one.
 Therefore, many families are electing to separate a loved one’s ashes into multiple memorials.
-This can include scattering a portion of the cremated ashes and then including the remaining ashes in a Living Urn tree burial, a stone, jewelry or even a colorful glass piece, among many other options.
+This can include scattering a portion of the cremated ashes and then including the remaining ashes in a Living Urn tree burial, an indoor urn with a houseplant or bonsai tree, a stone, cremation jewelry or even a colorful glass piece, among many other options.

 More About Cremation and Ashes